osu-cascades/gg-phone-dork/README.md

-# Phone Dork
+# PhoneDork

-This extension takes a phone number selection from a webpage and executes searches against the number
+A Chrome extension enabling a user to select a phone number in a web page, and quickly execute searches with:

-1) Google search
+* Google
-2) Facebook search
+* Facebook
-3) Twillio number search
+* Twillio

-The Google search checks for the following number formats
+The Google search checks for the following number formats:

 * XXXXXXXXXX
 * (XXX) XXX-XXXX
 * (XXX) XXX XXXX